KangLiao929/Awesome-Deep-Camera-Calibration/Benchmark/readme.md

 We selected 500 testing samples at random from each of the four representative datasets[3][4][5] to create a dataset for the cross-view model.
 It covers a range of scenarios: MS-COCO provides natural synthetic data, GoogleEarch contains aerial synthetic data, and GoogleMap offers multi-modal synthetic data.
 Parallax is not a factor in these three datasets, while CAHomo provides real-world data with non-planar scenes.
 To standardize the dataset, we converted all images to a unified format and recorded the matched points between two views.
 In MS-COCO, GoogleEarch, and GoogleMap, we used four vertices of the images as the matched points.
 In CAHomo, we identified six matched key points within the same plane.

 ### Directory/Data Structure and Parsing

+We unified the format of all datasets as follows.
+In the label, we record the matched points between img1 and img2.
+In MSCOCO, GoogleEarch, and GoogleMap, we adopt the four vertices while in CAHomo, we leverage six matched key points induced in the same plane.
+For LK-based alignment algorithms, we also provide the original images of img2 in the datasets of MSCOCO, GoogleEarch, and GoogleMap.

 ```
 ├── Dataset
 |   ├── Cross-view